 Nandita Scott, MD, a Mass General Brigham cardiologist and co-director of the Corrigan Women’s Heart Health Program at Massachusetts General Hospital, discusses the effect cold weather has on your cardiovascular health and what you can do to protect your heart when the temperatures drop.

 Cold weather causes the blood vessels in the heart to constrict, which raises your blood pressure.
 Your heart also has to pump harder and expend more energy to maintain your body temperature, especially if you’re not dressed warmly enough.
 If your extremities, like your legs and arms, are exposed to the cold, the sudden changes in temperature can make the arteries spasm.

 If you have a pre-existing heart condition, you also may be at greater risk for a cold-related heart attack or medical incident.
 People with coronary artery disease, for example, may have buildup of a substance known as plaque in their arteries.
-“The combination of physical stress and the cold weather can cause these plaques to become unstable and tear or rupture,” Dr. Wood says.
+These plaques can become unstable, tear, or rupture due to the combination of physical stress and cold weather.

 If you have concerns about your heart health in the winter, be sure to talk to your primary care provider (PCP), who may suggest that you see a cardiologist.
-“We recommend that our patients who have had heart attacks avoid shoveling big heavy loads of wet snow.
-Either do a small, controlled shovel motion—or better yet, have someone else do the shoveling,” Dr. Wood says.
+“For those with heart disease, we recommend that someone else do your shoveling.
+If that’s not possible, use a light shovel, clear small areas only, and take frequent breaks,” says Dr. Scott.

-Dr. Wood recommends the following tips to maintain your heart health in winter:
+Dr. Scott recommends the following tips to maintain your heart health in winter: